-Box 7: SEA and coastal tourism development
+BOX 8: SEA and coastal tourism development

 SEA can support well-informed design and decision-making for coastal tourism, by evaluating alternative development scenarios and identifying the best broad-scale development options at an early planning stage.
-By way of example, an SEA process for coastal tourism might include the following steps:
+By way of example, an SEA process for coastal tourism might include the following steps:27

-- (1) Screening to determine if an SEA is required to support the preparation of a new national, provincial or local tourism development plan or policy. - (2) Scoping to identify a clear geographic boundary for the tourism SEA, and also the key environmental, social and economic issues that need to be addressed.
-This information should be captured in terms of reference for the SEA. - (3) Assessment, for a defined geographic area, of - - the baseline situation, including a broad description of the coastal area that is being targeted for tourism development, and the environmental, social and economic assets (including ecosystem goods and services) that currently exist; - key environmental, social and economic targets/objectives; - reasonable tourism development alternatives or scenarios; - likely impacts (both positive and negative) from different tourism development scenarios, including impacts on environmental, social and economic assets; impacts arising from environmental hazards and environmental change processes; and cumulative impacts; and - viable tourism development options and mitigation measures that can support sustainable development.
+- 1. Screening to determine if an SEA is required to support the preparation of a new national, provincial or local tourism development plan or policy. - 2.
+Scoping to identify a clear geographic boundary for the tourism SEA, and also the key environmental, social and economic issues that need to be addressed.
+This information should be captured in the terms of reference for the SEA. - 3.
+Assessment, for a defined geographic area, of - - the baseline situation, including a broad description of the coastal area that is being targeted for tourism development, and the environmental, social and economic assets (including ecosystem goods and services) that currently exist; - key environmental, social and economic targets/objectives; - reasonable tourism development alternatives or scenarios; - likely impacts (both positive and negative) from different tourism development scenarios, including impacts on environmental, social and economic assets; impacts arising from environmental hazards and environmental change processes; and cumulative impacts; and - viable tourism development options and mitigation measures that can support sustainable development. - 4.
+Reporting to detail the findings of the assessment to government agencies, local communities and other stakeholders.
+These findings should include specific recommendations to directly inform the development of a new coastal tourism development plan or policy. - 5.
+Monitoring to examine the implementation of the coastal tourism development plan or policy, to ensure that any unforeseen impacts are identified, that appropriate mitigation measures are being undertaken, and that the plan or policy is contributing to sustainable and resilient tourism development.